University of Paris: 1806–1968: Re-establishment

+Admission of women

+From the 1860s onward, women were admitted to the University of Paris.
+Madeleine Brès was admitted alongside the American Mary Puttnam, the Russian Catherine Gontcharoff and the English Elizabeth Garrett - all holders of diplomas and bachelors in Arts and Sciences.

 May 1968–1970: Shutdown

-The student revolts of the late 1960s were caused in part by the French government's failure to plan for a sudden explosion in the number of university students as a result of the postwar baby boom.
+The student revolts of the late 1960s were caused in part by the French government's failure to plan for a sudden spike in the number of university students as a result of the postwar baby boom.
 The number of French university students skyrocketed from only 280,000 during the 1962–63 academic year to 500,000 in 1967–68, but at the start of the decade, there were only 16 public universities in the entire country.
 To accommodate this rapid growth, the government hastily developed bare-bones off-site faculties as annexes of existing universities (roughly equivalent to American satellite campuses).
-These faculties did not have university status of their own, and lacked academic traditions, amenities to support student life, or resident professors.
+These faculties did not have university status of their own and lacked academic traditions and amenities to support student life or resident professors.
 One-third of all French university students ended up in these new faculties, and were ripe for radicalization as a result of being forced to pursue their studies in such shabby conditions.

 In 1966, after a student revolt in Paris, Christian Fouchet, minister of education, proposed "the reorganisation of university studies into separate two- and four-year degrees, alongside the introduction of selective admission criteria" as a response to overcrowding in lecture halls.
 Dissatisfied with these educational reforms, students began protesting in November 1967, at the campus of the University of Paris in Nanterre; indeed, according to James Marshall, these reforms were seen "as the manifestations of the technocratic-capitalist state by some, and by others as attempts to destroy the liberal university".
 After student activists protested against the Vietnam War, the campus was closed by authorities on 22 March and again on 2 May 1968.
 Agitation spread to the Sorbonne the next day, and many students were arrested in the following week.
 Barricades were erected throughout the Latin Quarter, and a massive demonstration took place on 13 May, gathering students and workers on strike.
 The number of workers on strike reached about nine million by 22 May.
 As explained by Bill Readings:

-[President Charles de Gaulle] responded on May 24 by calling for a referendum, and [...] the revolutionaries, led by informal action committees, attacked and burned the Paris Stock Exchange in response.
+De Gaulle responded on May 24 by calling for a referendum, and [...] the revolutionaries, led by informal action committees, attacked and burned the Paris Stock Exchange in response.
 The Gaullist government then held talks with union leaders, who agreed to a package of wage-rises and increases in union rights.
 The strikers, however, simply refused the plan.
 With the French state tottering, de Gaulle fled France on May 29 for a French military base in Germany.
 He later returned and, with the assurance of military support, announced [general] elections [within] forty days. [...]
 Over the next two months, the strikes were broken (or broke up) while the election was won by the Gaullists with an increased majority.